segmentio/segment-docs/src/connections/reverse-etl/reverse-etl-source-setup-guides/bigquery-setup.md

 You can choose the approach that best suits your needs.

 ### Grant Full Access
-With this approach we will use BigQuery predefined roles:
+With this approach, use BigQuery predefined roles to create a service account for Segment to assume.
-1. Navigate to **IAM & Admin > Service Accounts** in BigQuery.
+1. In BigQuery, navigate to **IAM & Admin > Service Accounts**.
 2. Click **+ Create Service Account** to create a new service account.
 3. Enter your **Service account name** and a description of what the service account will do.